BhoomiGohil/Scrimba-JS-SaveTabsChromeExtension/README.md

 # Chrome Extension

 This project is a simple Chrome Extension built as part of the Scrimba JavaScript course.
-The project helps the user to save active tabs or save using the input field and use them in future.
+This Chrome extension allows users to efficiently save and manage their active tabs, enhancing their browsing experience.

 ## Features